BuoyantIO/service-mesh-academy/2-18-features/README.md

 kubectl --context west apply -f clusters/west/smiley-route.yaml
 ```

-Then we'll use a GRPCRoute to route `color` for just the center cells to
+Then we'll use a GRPCRoute to route `color` for just the center
-`color2`:
+cells to `color2`, which returns green instead of blue:

 ```bash
 bat clusters/west/color-method.yaml